bspfsystems/BungeeIPC/README.md

 ## API Usage / Downstream Dependencies

 The main purpose of BungeeIPC is to facilitate sending messages between BungeeCord and Bukkit for downstream plugins.
-An API has been created that can be used by any downstream plugins to access the capabilities in BungeeIPC.
+A few API modules have been created that can be used by any downstream plugins to access the capabilities in BungeeIPC.

 ### Adding as a Dependency